 I like this chapter I think that this is definitely a weakness of mine.
 I tend to target everyone and then fail.
 This chapter had great tips that were explained very well and in lay-man’s terms.
 So far this has been the best chapter I have read in this whole class.

-LYDIA on Choosing Brand Elements digital marketing ag… on Ch.
-12 jash on Chapter 10 jash on Chapter 10 confessionsofanowl on Chapter 10
+karthikh on Media Characteristics LYDIA on Choosing Brand Elements digital marketing ag… on Ch.
+12 jash on Chapter 10 jash on Chapter 10